2019 Basilicata regional election

 The 2019 Basilicata regional election took place on 24 March 2019.
-The election was for all 20 members of the Regional Council of Basilicata, as well as for the President of the Region, who is also a member of the council.
-This election was the last one in Italy before the European election of 26 May 2019.
+The election was for all 21 seats of the Regional Council of Basilicata and the president of Basilicata, who automatically became a member of the council alongside the second-placed candidate.
+This election was the last one in Italy before the 2019 European Parliament election and the third one of the 2019 Italian regional elections.

-The original election date was 26 May 2019, but a snap election was called upon the resignation of the incumbent president Marcello Pittella, a member of the Democratic Party (PD), on 24 January 2019.
-After the subsequent dissolution of the Regional Council, Vice President Flavia Franconi (PD) became acting president.
+While the original election date was 26 May 2019, a snap election was called upon the resignation of the then incumbent president Marcello Pittella, a member of the Democratic Party, on 24 January 2019.
+After the subsequent dissolution of the Regional Council, the vice-president Flavia Franconi, also a member of the Democratic Party, became the acting president, while Carlo Trerotola was chosen as the candidate.